 Providers must be registered under registration group 0104 to be able to charge all levels of high intensity pricing.

 - Providers registered in registration group 0104 are eligible to deliver Level 1 (equivalent to standard), Level 2 (high intensity) and Level 3 (very high intensity).
-These providers should refer to the tables labelled level 1, 2 and 3 in the Price Guide.
+These providers should refer to the tables labelled level 1, 2 and 3 in the Pricing arrangements and price limits.

 - Providers registered under registration group 0107 are registered to deliver standard supports only.
-These providers should refer to the table in the Price Guide labelled 'standard'.
+These providers should refer to the table in the Pricing arrangements and price limits labelled 'standard'.

 - Price limits outlined in the 'standard' and 'level 1' tables for each of assistance with one-to-one self-care, and access community, social and recreational activities arethe same.